DeanLight/spannerlib/tutorials/Advanced usage.md

 ## Default session

 When rgxlog is loaded, a default session (`rgxlog.magic_session`) is created behind the scenes.
-This is the session that %%spanner uses.
+This is the session that %%rgxlog uses.

 NOTE: currently, all sessions share the same engine (same rules and clauses stored inside `PyDatalog`),